Sony A7R III versus Pentax K-1

 The Sony Alpha A7R III and the Pentax K-1 are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and February 2016.
 The A7R III is a mirrorless interchangeable lens camera, while the K-1 is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Pentax provides 36.2 MP.

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 is notably larger (24 percent) than the Sony A7R III.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 is considerably larger (121 percent) than the Sony A7R III.
 Moreover, the K-1 is substantially heavier (55 percent) than the A7R III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.